tnekent/morpeu/README.md

 * `padding`: A positive number for specifying the padding amount to be applied.
 * `precision`: A positive number for specifying the precision amount to be applied.
 * `mod`: See [Modifiers](#Modifiers).

 The delimiter pipe ("|") is similar to to the colon (:) of Python's.

 ## Modifiers
-Modifiers has four types according to the argument they accept and modify.
+Modifiers has three types according to the argument they accept and modify.

 1. String type